matthewyang204/dproc/README.md

 2. Run `./configure`.
 3. Run `make`.
 Alternatively, to make it run a specified number of jobs, run `make -j{yournumberofjobs}`.
 Replace `{yournumberofjobs}` with the number of jobs you want to run.
 You can also specify your build target in the `BUILDTARGET` variable (optional) via `make BUILDTAGET={yourtarget}`, replacing `{yourtarget}` with your target, such as `x86_64-apple-darwin`.
 You can also specify the linker with `make BUILDLINKER={yourlinker}`, where `{yourlinker}` is your linker.
 These options can all be combined or used separately, and they are both completely optional.

+To build the GUI:
+1. Enter the `gui` directory
+2. Install the stuff in `requirements.txt` if applicable
+3. Run `build.py`
+4. Re-build the main program with GUI awareness

 # Installing
 Requirements:
 - `make`